Discover the exciting ideas that triumphed at the final stage of Challenge 22's second cycle.

 In short, Fallound is a personalised radio which is controlled hands-free using top-notch voice recognition.

 Stefano Fallaha was listed by Executive Magazine as one of the Top 20 Entrepreneurs in Lebanon in 2015.
-He has delivered two TED talks regarding his journey as a young entrepreneur.
+He has delivered two TED talks on his journey as a young entrepreneur.
 His work has attracted press attention from across the world and he was featured on the cover of Arabian Business Magazine.

 Roy Naufal was nominated for the Top Arab Coder award in the MENA region for the year of 2013 and for the Top Lebanese Coder award twice, in 2012 and 2014.
 He started programming at 13 and created his first professional website at 17.
 He has previously founded two startups related to events and management.